ovrheat/raspberry_rtl_wh1080/README.md

 **This is the way the station works.** You could enable some mechanism on your script to ignore the second data packet if having the same datetime string (and eventually the same station id), should this be an unwanted behaviour.

 --
 For specific usage of rtl_433 (and other relative options) you can look at the [project page] (https://github.com/merbanan/rtl_433).
-Just **don't** bother them with questions related to Raspberries/Bananas and pressure sensors... :)
+Just **don't** bother them with questions related to Raspberries/Bananas and pressure sensors...  :smile:

 ------------------------------------------------------------------